-Non-interest expense was \$23.7 million in the first quarter 2024 compared to \$22.7 million in the first quarter 2023 driven by salary and benefits, marketing and other expenses.
-Salary and benefit expenses increased 4% or \$477 thousand from the comparative quarter driven by cost of living increases in the first quarter 2024.
+Non-interest expense was \$23.7 million \$24.0 million in the first second quarter 2024 compared to \$22.7 million \$23.4 million in the first second quarter 2023 driven by salary and benefits, marketing and other expenses. expenses partially offset by the gain on sale of our Avery Lane office and lower professional services fees.
+Salary and benefit expenses increased 4%5% or \$477 \$637 thousand from the comparative quarter 2023 driven in part by cost of living stock compensation due to increases in stock price and lower loan origination fee deferrals in the first second quarter 2024.
 Marketing expenses increased to \$567 thousand compared to \$409 thousand in the first quarter 2023.
-Other expenses increased to \$4.4 million from \$4.1 million in the first quarter of 2023 primarily due to increases in assessments, software expenses, and debit card replacement costs in the first quarter of 2024.
+Other expenses increased to \$4.4 million from \$4.1 million \$4.2 million in the first second quarter of 2023 primarily due to increases in assessments, charitable contributions to the community, software expenses, and debit and ATM card replacement costs expenses.
+Non-interest expense in the first quarter half of 2024 was \$47.7 million compared to \$46.1 million driven by the same reasons as discussed in the quarterly period above.